dynamium/sbms/README.md

 # sBMS

-Open-source SmartBMS design made for self-balancing electric vehicles.
+Open-source SmartBMS design made for self-balancing electric vehicles, like EUCs and Onewheels.

 ## Features